Kevin Jarre: Background and personal life

 Jarre was born on August 6, 1954, in Detroit, Michigan, to actress Laura Devon and her second husband, Cleland B. Clark.
-After his parents' divorced, he lived in Wyoming for a time with his father, whom he referred to as Hemingwayesque, and who had combined ranching and fashion photography.
+After his parents divorced, he lived in Wyoming for a time with his father, whom he referred to as Hemingwayesque, and who had combined ranching and fashion photography.
 He then returned to Los Angeles with his mother, who was married at that time to actor Brian Kelly.
 In the mid-1960s, Devon subsequently married French composer Maurice Jarre, who adopted Kevin.

 He was the step-brother of Jean-Michel Jarre and Stéfanie Jarre.

 In the early 1990s, he had dated actress Lisa Zane; he had written the role of Josephine Marcus in Tombstone with her in mind.

-On July 25, 2009, Jarre was arrested in Santa Monica for driving while intoxicated, his bail was set at $5,000.
+On July 25, 2009, Jarre was arrested in Santa Monica for driving while intoxicated.
+His bail was set at $5,000.

 Career

 In the 1960s, Jarre had small acting parts in the TV series Flipper.
 In England, while his father was scoring the film Ryan's Daughter, Kevin became a friend of writer-director David Lean, who encouraged him to take up screenwriting and directing, giving him the books James Boswell's Life of Johnson and Alan Moorehead's The Blue Nile and The White Nile.

-In the 1980s, he had written a story treatment that eventually became Rambo: First Blood Part II (1985), as Jarre later recalled in an interview in the documentary Tinsel - The Lost Movie About Hollywood:
+In the 1980s, Jarre had written a story treatment that eventually became Rambo: First Blood Part II (1985), as Jarre later recalled in an interview in the documentary Tinsel - The Lost Movie About Hollywood: